JuneKelly/OpenInNeovim.spoon/README.md

 ### Configuration Options

+- `token`: (required, minimum length 12 characters) the URL _must_ include this token as a query parameter `token`.
+If the URL does not contain this parameter, or it does not match, then the error will be shown in a notification.
+  - Why is this required?
+As much as we try to defend against security issues, in some sense this feature is fundamentally built around telling `nvim` to execute some code, so it is best to guard the entry-point so it can only be activated by URLs having this secret token.

 - `nvimPath`: (required) full path to the `nvim` executable
   - (this can be found easily by running `command -v nvim` in your shell)